-Princess Cut v/s Cushion Cut: Which Diamond Cut is The Best?
+Princess Cut vs Cushion Cut: Which one to Choose?

 When it comes to diamonds, each cut has its own charm and beauty that make them unique.
 No two diamond cuts are alike hence it all comes down to the diamond.
 Finding a diamond that not only suits your tastes but also your budget can be quite a hard task.

 Princess cut and cushion-cut diamonds are two of the very famous and popular diamond cuts in the market.
 Princess cut and cushion cut both have a geometrical appearance that pleases a lot of minimalistic and contemporary people with varying differences.

 Each has a different fan following for different reasons.

 Princess cut diamonds are perfectly square diamond cuts that sparkle with brilliance and fire.
 The second most popular diamond cut, princess cuts diamonds feature straight edges with sharp corners.
 These square-cut diamonds are as brilliant as round brilliant diamonds.